timelystream/timelystream.com/docs/sql/data-types/struct.md

 -- The struct_extract function is also equivalent.
 This returns 1 SELECT struct_extract({'x space': 1, 'y': 2, 'z': 3},'x space');
 ```
 Referring to structs with dot notation can be ambiguous with referring to schemas and tables.
-In general, DuckDB looks for columns first, then for struct keys within columns.
-DuckDB resolves references in these orders, using the first match to occur:
+In general, Blazar looks for columns first, then for struct keys within columns.
+Blazar resolves references in these orders, using the first match to occur:

 #### No dots
 ```sql